VictoriaChoy/victoriachoy.github.io/README.md

 Workshops, class observations, and teaching modelling are some formal meathods for professional learning.
 Pre-class and after-class discussions are more informal to share perspectives on learning and teaching.

+- Workshop Schedule

-Teaching Plans Completed at Teachers' Workshop Focusing on Language
+- Teaching Plans Completed at Teachers' Workshop Focusing on Language

 ![image](https://user-images.githubusercontent.com/109213222/180911743-e7a66ac9-88fb-42e5-b14d-599420481853.png)